superwerker/superwerker/README.md

 ## What's included in the setup?

-superwerker provisions and maintains the following AWS services features:
+In the initial release, superwerker enables the following AWS services and features in a fully automated way:

+- Master Setup: VAT-ID/Tax inheritance, currency, IAM Access to Billing, PDF invoices by mail
+- Secure mailboxes and service catalogue aliases for all root accounts
-- AWS Control Tower / AWS SSO
+- AWS Control Tower as the basis for a future-proof multi-account setup
-- GuardDuty in all Regions (Delegated Administrator into Audit Account)
+- AWS GuardDuty for automatic detection of possible threats breaches
-- Security Hub (Delegated Administrator into Audit Account)
+- AWS Security Hub to ensure established security standards
-- Region Restriction Service Control Policy
-- and more to come / to be discussed
+- AWS Trusted Advisor for service limits checks
+- Budget alarms for cost control
+- AWS Backup for Automated creation of backups
+- Service control policies to protect the infrastructure from intentional or unintentional mistakes
+  - E.g. deny use of non allowed AWS regions, deletion of backup copies, deactivation of security features

 ## FAQ